Sustainable & Native Gardening

 When hunting for a deciduous tree that will look smashing year ’round and not give you a lick of trouble, here are a few of my favorite decadently barked zone 5 hardies to consider. . . .
 Click here to read the full article.
 Also, please visit Kathy Diemer’s blog at A Garden for All.

 I’m not a natural designer, but have found a few simple tricks that help me make placement decisions.
 These are all for after you’ve analyzed light, shade, tree roots, critters, moisture, drainage, soil type, view etc. Click HERE to read the full article.

 Design and Planning by Walter Cudnohufsky

 Walter Cudnohufsky spoke on design environments at the MG symposium in March 2011, and has graciously provided us with his design principles manuscript.
-To download it, please follow this LINK.
+Contact the webmaster for more information.

 Gardeners may benefit from knowing which hardiness zone new plants prefer.
 View Understanding Zones HERE – courtesy Janis Kieft, Board of Directors, National Garden Bureau